Field-Effect-Transistor/RPNCalculation/README.md

 - **Stack Overflow:** If too many operands are pushed to the stack, the program will notify the user of a stack overflow and exit with `error code 3`.
 - **Unsupported Operation:** If an unsupported operation is encountered, the program will display an error message and exit with `error code 4`.
 - **Invalid expression:** If an invalid expression is encountered, the program will display an error message and exit with `error code 5`.
+- **Division by zero:** If division by zero is attempted, the program will display an error message and exit with `error code 6`.

 ### File Structure: